mayan-edms/Mayan-EDMS/docs/mercs/0003-using-javascript-libraries.rst

 Changes needed:

-1. Python based javascript package manager.
-Alternatively a Python wrapper for a javascript package manager could be used.
+1. Python based JavaScript package manager.
+Alternatively a Python wrapper for a JavaScript package manager could be used.
-2. Package manifest for the javascript libraries used.
+2. Package manifest for the JavaScript libraries used.
-3. Installation pipeline to install the javascript libraries during the installation and setup of the project.
+3. Installation pipeline to install the JavaScript libraries during the installation and setup of the project.

 References: